 We found 6 family medicine practitioners who accept Child Health Plus near Cooperstown, NY.

-Dr. Thomas Holmes specializes in family medicine.
+Dr. Thomas Holmes works as a family medicine physician.
+He graduated from SUNY Upstate Medical University.
 Dr. Holmes is an in-network provider for Child Health Plus, Medicaid, and Medicare insurance.
-He studied medicine at SUNY Upstate Medical University.

-Dr. Scott Cohen's area of specialization is family medicine.
-Child Health Plus, Family Health Plus, and Medicaid are among the insurance carriers that Dr. Cohen honors.
+Dr. Scott Cohen's specialty is family medicine.
+He honors Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
 He is a graduate of Albany Medical College.